Newcastle United F.C.: Club identity

-On 4 January 2012, Virgin Money, which had just bought Northern Rock, signed a two-year deal to sponsor Newcastle United.
-In January 2010, Puma became the official supplier and licensee of replica merchandise for Newcastle.
-The deal meant Puma supplied the team kit, replica kit and training equipment for the 2010–11 and 2011–12 seasons.

 The current club crest was first used in the 1988–89 season.
 The crest includes elements from the coat of arms of the city of Newcastle upon Tyne – the two sea horses representing Tyneside's strong connections with the sea, the castle representing the city's keep.
 The city's coat of arms were first embroidered on the team's shirts in 1969 and worn as standard until 1976.
-A scroll at the bottom featured the city's motto in Latin; fortiter defendit triumphans which translates into English as "triumphing by brave defence."
+A scroll at the bottom featured the city's motto in Latin; fortiter defendit triumphans which translates into English as "triumphing by brave defence".
 From 1976 until 1983, the club wore a specific badge which was developed to wear in place of the city's coat of arms.
 The design was of a circular shape, which featured the club's name in full, it contained a magpie standing in front of the River Tyne with the historic keep of Newcastle in the background.
-A more simplistic design followed in 1983, featuring the initials of the club's name, NUFC with the small magpie used in the previous crest within the horizontally laid "C," this logo was relatively short lived and was discontinued after 1988.
+A more simplistic design followed in 1983, featuring the initials of the club's name, NUFC with the small magpie used in the previous crest within the horizontally laid "C"; this logo was relatively short lived and was discontinued after 1988.